Zilliqa/zq2/z2/docs/deposit.md

 ### Generating Required Values
 To generate the `public-key`, `deposit-auth-signature` and `peer-id`, use the following command inside the zq2 folder.
 Please pass `PRIVATE_KEY_OF_VALIDATOR` and `CHAIN_ID` to the command input.

-By default this tool signs over the address derived from the given secret key to generate the `deposit-auth-signature`, you may want to override this for example if deploying via a Deleagtion contract.
+By default this tool signs over the address derived from the given secret key to generate the `deposit-auth-signature`, you may want to override this for example if deploying via a Delegation contract.
 To override pass in `"address": "<CONTROL_ADDRESS>"`.

 ```bash
 echo '{"secret_key":"<PRIVATE_KEY_OF_VALIDATOR>", "chain_id": <CHAIN_ID>}' | cargo run --bin convert-key